 - Assisting elite foreign athletes in navigating the U.S. immigration process.
 Jeff is the founder of Athletes Worldwide LLP.

 Jeff is a leader on immigration policy at the state level.
 In 2014, Jeff conceived of and drafted a working outline for the Massachusetts Global Entrepreneur in Residence Program, which has been adopted by two Massachusetts governors as part of a plan to assist the best and brightest foreign nationals who come to Massachusetts universities in remaining in-state to thrive as entrepreneurs and create jobs.
 He also serves as the chair of the Governor’s Advisory Council on Refugees and Immigrants.

-Jeff is a frequent speaker on business immigration law at national conferences and at many universities across the United States, including Harvard and MIT, and has published three articles on Science magazines web site regarding green cards for high level scientists.
-He is a past recipient of the Pro Bono Attorney of the Year award from the Political Asylum/Immigration Representation Project in Boston for his extensive work with refugees, and in 2010 Jeff was honored for his work mentoring other attorneys to assist the Haitian community with applications for Temporary Protected Status following the devastating earthquake in Haiti.
-Jeff graduated from Brown University in 1983 and Boston University School of Law in 1986.
+Jeff is a frequent speaker on business immigration law at national conferences and at universities across the United States, including Harvard, MIT, Brown and Vanderbilt.
+He is a past recipient of the “Pro Bono Attorney of the Year” award from the Political Asylum/Immigrant Representation Project in Boston in honor of his extensive work with asylum seekers.
+Following the devastating earthquake in Haiti, Jeff was honored in 2010 for his work mentoring other attorneys to assist the Haitian community with applications for Temporary Protected Status.